Wow, another tax year over, where is time going?

 Joe has a duplicate invoice book and writes his invoice at the end of a job and gives it to his customer - I’ll be back in a week to pick up payment.

-Well a week goes by and he’s in a different part of town so he thinks he will call round next week instead.
+Well a week goes by and he’s in a different part of town so he thinks he'll call round next week instead.

 Joe has to call at the paint merchants to pick up paint for his next customer and he scrunches his receipt into his glove compartment.
 This goes on throughout the year and then he realises he has to take all of his receipts and invoices to the bookkeeper/accountant who is now going to charge him to sort out his self assessment.